digitalbridgekit/2fa-for-smartcontracts-matic/README.md

-# Two-Factor Authentication for smart Contracts on Matic Network
+# Two-Factor Authentication for smart Contracts, using Chainlink oracle on Matic Network

 We are Digital Bridge https://twitter.com/DigitalBridgeIO Our main goal is building trust digital bridges for business.